ShozabAbidi10/ResearchTrack_FinalAssignment/README.md

 2. In reply to this request, the server randomly generates a number within this range which we use for indexing in state 1.

-## System Limitation:

-These are the following system limitations I came across during implementation.

-1. Once the target is achived the system

 ## Computation graph:

 ![alt text](https://github.com/ShozabAbidi10/ResearchTrack_FinalAssignment/blob/main/rqt_graph.PNG)